MileHacker Logo

 • Driving Side: Italy drives on the right-hand side of the road.
 Road Conditions: Italian roads are generally well-maintained.
 Motorways (autostrade) are excellent, multi-lane highways but are toll roads.

-• ZTL (Zona a Traffico Limitato): Many historic city centers, including Ravenna, have Limited Traffic Zones where vehicle access is restricted.
+• ZTL (Zona a Traffico Limitato): Many historic city centers, including Ravenna, have Low-traffic Places where vehicle access is not allowed.
 Driving into a ZTL during restricted hours without authorization results in a fine.

 • Parking: In Ravenna's historic center, parking is highly restricted due to ZTLs.
 Look for blue-lined parking spaces (paid) or underground garages like Parcheggio Piazza Baracca.